jonmumm/actor-kit/examples/nextjs-actorkit-todo/README.md

    npm run dev
    ```

-6. Open `http://localhost:3000` in your browser and start managing your todos!
+6. Open `http://localhost:3000` in your browser